ironmanfpv/Algebraic-Equation-GPT-V3.5/README.md

 2. In VS code project tab, click on index.html, close all other terminals and nodes.
 2. Call up a new terminal.
 3. In your working directory prompt, run node.
-4. In your working directory prompt, install the http-server package by typing : npm install http-server
+4. In your working directory prompt, install the http-server package : npm install http-server
 5. In your working directory prompt, start a web server: npx http-server -p 8000
 6. In your browser, navigate to http://localhost:8000, or click on one of the 2 generated URL, app will load.
 7. Key in your name.
 8. Key in your OPENAI API key and click confirmed.
 (Ensure both name and API keys are entered.)
 9. Key in your Cloud Vision API key if you would like to use text recognition capabilities (This is optional)
-10. In the Upload window, click "Choose file" to select a picture (JPEG or PNG) containing a Math equation.
+10. In the Upload window, click "Choose file" for camera or select a picture (JPEG or PNG) with a Math equation.
 11. In the Extract Equation Window, Click "Read" to extract equation, "Clear" to clear the window.
+12. In the Extract Equation Window, Click "Say Equation" to read equation out to the GPT.
-12. In the Solution and Explanation window, Click "Solve, Analyse and Explain" to seek solution.
+13. In the Solution and Explanation window, Click "Solve, Analyse and Explain" to seek solution.
-13. If solution is cryptic or unclear, repeating Step 11 will regenerate another output.
+14. If solution is cryptic or unclear, repeating Step 13 will regenerate another output.
-14. Click "Exit" to end the app.
+15. Click "Exit" to end the app, resetting app to all defaults, clearing all memory.
-15. AR device functions are not developed at the time of commit.
+16. AR device functions are not developed at the time of commit.

 ## F. Procedure to use a hosted version of Algebriac Equation GPT ##

 1. Key in your name.
 2. Key in your OPENAI API key and click confirmed.
 (Ensure both name and API keys are entered.)
 3. Key in your Cloud Vision API key if you would like to use text recognition capabilities (This is optional)
-4. In the Extract Equation Window, type in the Equation you would like Algebraic Equation GPT to be solved, analysed and explained.
+4. In the Extract Equation Window, type in the Equation you would like Algebraic Equation GPT V3.5 to solve, analysed and explained.
-5. Alternatively, Click and hold "Say Equation" to activate mic for audio equation input.
-Release the button to transcribe audio.
+5. Alternatively, Click the "Say Equation" button to activate mic and record audio equation input.
+6. Click the button again to end audio recording and have it transcribed.
-6. In the Solution and Explanation window, Click "Solve, Analyse and Explain" to seek solution.
+7. In the Solution and Explanation window, Click "Solve, Analyse and Explain" to seek solution.
-7. If solution is cryptic or unclear, repeating Step 11 will regenerate another output.
+8. If solution is cryptic or unclear, repeating Step 7 will regenerate another output.
-8. Click "Exit" to end the app, logging out, resetting application to default.
+9. Click "Exit" to end the app, logging out, resetting application to default.

 ## G. Inspiration ##